 He left a slew of other comments under that one, all with an equal amount of enthusiasm.
 But then on Monday, he plunged.

 So goes the roller coaster.
-Paul was so aware of his peaks and valleys that he dropped by on Monday while walking home and asked Dorian if she’d walk with him the rest of the way, hoping to get an extra bit of support with a talk he was planning to have with Peace once he arrived.
-He knew inside that having a talk was his best hope, but there was always the chance of a worst-case scenario.
+Paul was so aware of his peaks and valleys that he dropped by on Monday while walking home and asked Dorian if she’d walk with him the rest of the way, hoping to get an extra bit of support with Peace once they arrived.
+Paul knew inside that extra support was his best hope, but there was always the chance of a worst-case scenario.

 She readily agreed and met him in front of our building because his route took him by our place.
 I told her I’d be by the phone and to call me if she needed me for anything.

 She called about twenty minutes later.